juhasev/sample-ninja-help/panel-health.md

 ### Churn

-Displays the number of panelists added and lost due to churn (unsubscriptions) over time.
+Displays the number of panelists added and lost due to churn (subscriptions, blacklisting) over time.
 The periods can be either days, weeks, or months.

-> Please note that blacklisted panelists are not included in this, only panelists that **unsubscribe** on their own will.

 ### Filter by Sub Panel